 The Mozambique Government has also stated in a letter to the IMF that land tenure is currently under review.
 This is done in order to allow owners to take bonds from banks on their properties for building homes.
 It is expected that rights holder will pay a small fee to become title holders - a huge future benefit for fractional owners.

-The new road to Inhambane is almost completed with a few kilometers remaining in the Xai Xai area.
+The new road to Inhambane is completed.
 Access to Tartaruga Bay requires a 4x4 vehicle.

 No. There may be tourism projects planned for the future that we do not know of, but industrial developments are not on the cards

 We assembled a unique combination of skills to create Tartaruga Bay.